PasupuletiBhavya/DevopsByBhavya/Scaling-DevSecOps-with-Kubernetes.md

 * GitOps with Argo CD
 * Environment Isolation (UAT, Staging, Prod)

-# Scaling DevSecOps with Kubernetes: Intro + Step 1 to 4 (In-Depth)

-## Introduction

-In the third phase of our comprehensive DevSecOps journey, we move beyond basic Docker deployments to a scalable and resilient Kubernetes setup.
-This shift is essential when transitioning from development environments to production-grade deployments that demand:

-* ⏱️ **Zero Downtime** during application upgrades
-* 🔁 **Automatic Rollbacks** in case of failures
-* 📈 **Auto Scaling** to manage fluctuating user traffic
-* ❤️ **Self-Healing** containers that recover from crashes

-To achieve this, we'll use Amazon EKS (Elastic Kubernetes Service), supported by Terraform for infrastructure automation, and a dedicated EC2 instance to host our DevSecOps control server running Jenkins, Docker, Trivy, SonarQube, and more.

 ---

 ## Step 1: Launch EC2 Instance for Jenkins and Tool Installation